 The Package Manager window displays:

-The package scope drop-down menu, which allows you to filter which packages appear in the list.
+(B) The package scope drop-down menu, which you can use to filter which packages appear in the list.

-The search box, which allows you to look for packages by name.
+(D) The search box, which you can use to look for packages by name.

 The Advanced drop-down menu allows you to perform these actions: